zzxwill/oss/intl.en-US/API Reference/Bucket operations/GetBucketAcl.md

 # GetBucketAcl {#reference_hgp_psv_tdb .reference}

-GetBucketAcl is used to obtain the access permissions for a bucket.
+Obtains the ACL for a bucket.
+Only the owner of a bucket can obtain the ACL for the bucket.

 ## Request syntax {#section_d1r_t2w_bz .section}